 One of the most praised elements of Sonic Frontiers are the huge kaiju boss fights where you climb your way up these giant Guardians, Shadow Of The Colossus style, transform into Super Sonic, and go to town on them.
 I absolutely loved these at first, they make such a great first impression.
 Every major boss fight being a Super Sonic fight is a great subversion of expectations, and the shameless bombast and wild QTE events make for a wonderful spectacle that's only complemented by the incredible metalcore boss themes.
 However, like with the combat, upon replays I quickly found that all of these fights are all style and zero substance.
 You're expected to just be wildly mashing random combos because if you actually try to engage with the fight and properly dodge and parry their attacks, you'll realize just how poorly telegraphed a lot of them are.
 And like with the base combat, these fights are incredibly cutscene-heavy, between Sonic's locked attack animations and the QTEs, so the actual gameplay side of these fights can often feel really thin.
 But once again, the base game is so easy that I didn't really mind at first.
 These fights were cool, that's all that mattered, right?

 The most controversial fight in Sonic Frontiers is the final boss fight against a giant moon called The End.
 Unlike the other Super Sonic fights, it's a lot more understated.
 The gameplay eschews the usual character action for an Ikaruga-style bullet hell you've previously experienced in a few earlier hacking minigames, and the metalcore music has been replaced by a more somber instrumental piece.
 I understand why many found this final boss to be underwhelming, and I don't think it's perfect.
 Since Sonic Team wanted to make sure the fight was pared with The End's dialogue, there's no real way to speed up your damage output making the fight pretty much an autoscroller.
 However, as a bullet hell fan, I think this is actually the best boss fight in the game.
 For all Frontiers got wrong, the controls for the Ikaruga minigame is actually on-point, it's super tight and responsive.
-The bullet patterns are fun to dodge, and the sheer scope of fighting a giant moon is reminscent of a Treasure game or even Kirby: Planet Robobot.
+The bullet patterns are fun to dodge, it's not underwhelmingly short but not punishingly long either, and the sheer scope of fighting a giant moon is reminiscent of a Treasure game or even Kirby: Planet Robobot.
 I also think the more solemn tone that the fight holds is a perfect payoff to the game's more melancholic tone, and Sage's sacrifice was a perfect culmination to both her character arc and Eggman's character arc about becoming a father.
 Pre-Frontiers Eggman probably would have turned a blind eye to one of his inventions being destroyed, but after the events of Frontiers, Eggman got genuinely sad for Sage and sought to repair her.
 It's genuinely affecting character work.
 For all my issues with Frontiers, I wouldn't change a thing about the ending.

 Of course, then Sonic Team went and changed the ending.
 Around a year after the original release, we got a huge and free update called The Final Horizon which offered an alternate version of Ouranos Island where you got to play as Sonic's friends and experience a more "climactic" ending.
 Unfortunately, when I got around to playing The Final Horizon, I flat-out despised it.
 It quickly became one of my least favorite pieces of Sonic media in years, and it made me think a lot less of Frontiers after playing it.
 Sonic Forces is a game that gets a lot of flack for a variety of reasons, but I think one of its core issues is that it feels like it's trying to please everyone, but because it lacks a central vision, it ends up pleasing no one.
 The Final Horizon similarly feels like a direct response to the fanbase's criticisms towards the series, but instead of putting in the work to properly address these criticisms, it feels like Sonic Team was checking boxes off a list.

 Amy, Knuckles, and Tails are all playable now, but none of them feel as good as Sonic does.
 Amy's moveset is kind of bizarre as she almost exclusively uses Tarot Cards as attacks rather than her iconic hammer.
 I'm not against Amy having another thing in the form of her interest in Tarot Cards, but they just don't feel as satisfying to use as swinging around a giant mallet.
 Otherwise, I'd say Amy controls mostly fine but a big issue when I played TFH at launch was that whenever she'd do a glide, the camera would pan up so you wouldn't be able to see where you're landing without contorting your fingers.
 Tails is the least bad of the three, he has a silly wrench spamming attack and can even spawn the Tornado and fly around with it, but also being able to just fly around with no limitations is way too broken.
 Knuckles is easily the worst of the bunch, as at launch, his glide had a lengthy delay that made it not worth using, and he's only able to climb up specific walls.
 Sonic Dream Team does the latter too, but it's a more linear game so I can see why they chose to do this.
-In an open world environment like Sonic Frontiers with lots of mountains and cliffs to explore, I have zero idea why Sonic Team chose to do this.
+In an open world environment like Sonic Frontiers with lots of mountains and cliffs to explore, I have zero idea why Sonic Team thought this was a good idea.
 While these side characters vary in quality, they all feel quite undercooked in terms of their moveset, either feeling too broken or too gimped.

 The Sonic stuff is even worse, though.
 Like with Rhea Island, there's a bunch of towers you need to climb with each leading to a combat challenge.
 These towers often demand incredibly strict and precise climbing that, as you'd expect, the loose jumping controls just aren't equipped to handle.
 The combat challenges aren't much better, posing restrictions on your moveset that really just shows off how limited you truly are.
 The worst instance of this is of course the Boss Rush that immediately precedes the new final boss, which forces you to actually time your parries.
 In concept, this is a good idea (and the whole game should've been like this frankly) but it only shows off just how poorly telegraphed most of the bosses' attacks are.
 This is a constant issue with The Final Horizon, it tries to challenge the player and pushes Frontiers' mechanics to their limits, but it only ends up demonstrating that they just can't hold up under all that strain.
-Sonic Frontiers always felt like playing a tech demo, but at the time, it felt like a hopeful vision of the future of the franchise.
+Sonic Frontiers always felt like playing a tech demo, but at the time, it seemed like a hopeful vision of the future of the franchise.
 But after The Final Horizon, I never felt less hopeful, because what I thought was a framework with potential quickly collapsed under the slightest bit of difficulty and friction.

 But hey, was the final boss at least worth it?
 Pfft, NO. I've seen a lot of people praise this new The End fight as one of the best in the series and I honestly feel like I'm going insane, this fight blows!
 The first phase is a puzzle boss where The End endlessly heals itself and you just need to figure out yourself that you can switch targets to break its healing cord, and even in the generally better second half, the fight is bogged down by a horrid camera that repeatedly gets stuck behind the trees.
 And of course, Sage ends up not dying this time which ends up cheapening both her and Eggman's character arc.
 Sure, it's another metalcore Super Sonic fight like everyone wanted, but it doesn't feel as climactic or as fitting as the original final boss fight.
 That first fight was a Treasure-tier bullet hell against the moon itself, and this reimagining is just the already weak Supreme fight but more annoying.
 How is this an improvement, I genuinely don't understand?